hilts-vaughan/hilts-vaughan.github.io/_posts/2026-07-09-using-codex-on-this-blog.md

 bluesky_auto_discover: true
 ---

-> Disclaimer: I at work at Google and have used Antigravity and the suite of models quite extensively.
+> Disclaimer: I work at Google and have used Antigravity and the suite of models quite extensively.
 However, I am quite new to the actual open source tech stack
 > outside of the so called "tech island".
 This is a series of posts as I explore the open source landscape and trying projects out that are outside of the typical corporate stack.

 The blog has not had some activity in a long time.
 Since I was looking to explore and check out some of the open source stacks, I figure this was as good of a place as any to start.
 The first order of business: let's see if we can get the site looking a little more modern.
 I've long since been using [sakura.css](https://github.com/oxalorg/sakura) in pretty much all of the small web applications that I build these days, so it seemed like a good fit here.
 The out of the box styles all look good and require almost no effort.
 It also works on mobile, which my current site does not.